Various Italian Treats

-Many of us have a relatively intimate knowledge of Italian food and wines like lasagna, Parmigiano Reggiano cheese and Chianti wine.
-But when one takes a closer look, they'll find an abundance of delightful Italian delicacies with a variety of everyday uses.
-Take a virtual trip to Italy enjoying the tastes and textures of Italy's finest imports and culinary contributions.
+Many of us have a relatively intimate knowledge of Italian food like lasagna, Parmigiano Reggiano cheese, and of wines such as Chianti.
+But when taking a closer look, you'll find an abundance of delightful Italian delicacies with a variety of everyday uses.
+Take a virtual trip to Italy enjoying the tastes and textures of Italy's finest exports and culinary contributions.

 Beans and Nuts

-Pinoli, or pine nut, is produced from the Italian pinecone.
-The pine nut can be used in any type of cuisine either as an accent to pasta dishes or as the main ingredient in desserts.
-The pine nut is most commonly known for its inclusion in pesto sauce; a fragrant combination of basil, garlic, olive oil, Parmesan cheese and pine nuts.
+Pinoli, or pinenut, is produced from the Italian pine's cones.
+Pinenut can be used in any type of cuisine either as an accent to pasta dishes or as the main ingredient in desserts.
+Pinenut is most commonly known for its inclusion in pesto sauce: a fragrant combination of basil, garlic, olive oil, Parmesan cheese and, of course, pinenuts.

 Breads and Pastries

-Focaccia is a yeast-based bread often flavored with fresh herbs, cheeses or sun-dried tomatoes.
-This hearty bread is a perfect candidate for sampling infused olive oils or as part of an antipasto platter of cured meats and cheese.
-Ciabatta is very similar to Focaccia in that it's made with olive oil and flavored with herbs, but is more closely related to sourdough bread with its airy interior texture.
+Focaccia is a yeast-based bread often flavored with fresh herbs, cheeses or onions.
+This hearty bread is a perfect candidate as part of an antipasto platter of cured meats and cheese.
+Ciabatta is very similar to focaccia in that it's made with olive oil and flavored with herbs, but is more closely related to sourdough bread with its airy interior texture.
 This hearty bread is excellent for sandwiches and making croutons.

 Fruits and Vegetables

 The birth of sun-dried tomatoes, or pomodori secchi, came when Italians wanted to preserve their summer tomatoes for year-round use.
 Although the practice of sun-drying tomatoes on rooftops has primarily migrated to the United States, these bathed-in-the-sun morsels are packed with a splash of summer tastes.